Field ID - White-throated Junco

 This confusion over systematics is a trend within the junco genus, as similar debates surround the other members of the genus, especially the Dark-eyed Junco of mainland North America.
 One of the most common songbirds on the continent, the Dark-eyed Junco has at least fifteen accepted subspecies in six subspecies groups, with each group visually distinct from one another.
 Likewise, the White-throated Junco’s three subspecies groups are visually distinct, but where their ranges overlap they will hybridize.

-The most numerous group of J. albicollis is the western group, often called Western Juncos, which includes J. a. occidentalis among others, which are characterized by black backs and brown sides.
+The most numerous group of J. albicollis is the western group, often called Western Juncos, which includes J. a. occidentalis among others, which are characterized by brown backs, black flanks, and cream bellies.
 These birds are found throughout western Novasola, especially at high elevations and in conifer forests, but are not seen east of the mountain divide.
-The next largest group is found in the east, often called the Morning Junco, including J. a. orientalis and J. a. artemisia, and can be differentiated by its lack of brown sides and its darker breast.
+The next largest group is found in the east, often called the Morning Junco, including J. a. orientalis and J. a. artemisia, and can be differentiated by its black back, dark breast, and cream undersides and flanks.
 These birds summer in the Morning Mountains, where they earn their common name, and winter throughout Novasola east of the divide.
 The Morning Juncos, especially the Artemis Junco, are more willing than other juncos to leave forest ecosystems and use open habitats like sagebrush.
 The third group, the Kosatka Junco, consists of only one subspecies J. a. kosatka and resides only on Kosatka Island.
-This is also the most visually distinct junco with a brown back and dark spots on the flanks.
+This is also the most visually distinct junco with brown undersides.

 Western Group: